brightcove/player-loader/README.md

 ```

 ## Usage
+> Note: If you want to use this with React, we have an official react component called [@brightcove/react-player-loader](https://www.npmjs.com/package/@brightcove/react-player-loader)

 The Brightcove Player Loader exposes a single function.
 This function takes an parameters object which describes the player it should load and returns a `Promise` which resolves when the player is loaded and created and rejects if anything fails.

 ### Examples